Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma: Conclusion

-In this paper, we study an important and challenging task, {\em i.e.}, detecting pancreases suffering from PDAC in abdominal CT scans.
+In this paper, we study an important and challenging task, {\em i.e.}, detecting pancreases diagnosed with PDAC in abdominal CT scans.
 This topic is crucial in saving lives from pancreatic cancer yet few studied before, possibly due to the lack of data.
-We propose a {\em segmentation-for-classification} (S4C) framework which trains a segmentation network and performs abnormality classification by simply checking the existence of tumor voxels in each testing volume.
+We propose a {\bf segmentation-for-classification} framework which trains a segmentation network and performs {\bf interpretable} abnormality classification by simply checking the existence of tumor voxels in each testing volume.
 There are two key points to improve classification accuracy, known as {\bf multi-scale} network training and {\bf coarse-to-fine} testing.
-In a dataset containing $303$ normal and $136$ PDAC cases, we achieve an average tumor segmentation accuracy of over $56\%$, and a sensitivity of $94.1\%$ at a specificity of $98.5\%$.
-These strong numbers show promise in clinics.
+To offer a best trade-off between sensitivity and specificity on our own collected dataset containing $303$ normal and $136$ PDAC cases, we achieve a sensitivity of $94.1\%$ at a specificity of $98.5\%$.
+The strong numbers show the promising direction to make a significant impact in clinics for early detection of pancreatic cancer, which would save lives.

-Our approach enjoys another benefit that producing interpretable predictions, which reduces the workload of human doctors.
-In the future, we will combine other cues ({\em e.g.}, the shape of the pancreas) into our framework, and explore a joint way of optimizing segmentation and classification.